Try "cat diabetes" or "dog being sick"

 How much are cat vaccinations?

-We recommend the Pet Health Club™.
-You’ll get your kitten’s primary vaccine course, plus all their booster vaccinations for a reasonable monthly fee.
+To reduce the cost of cat vaccinations, we recommend Pet Health Club®.
+For just a reasonable monthly fee, you’ll get your kitten’s primary vaccine course, plus all their booster vaccinations.
 Membership also includes all your cat’s flea and worm treatment, a healthy pet check every six months, great discounts such as 20% off neutering and much more.

 What are the main cat vaccinations side effects?